nav-inc/envcfg/README.md

       RefreshInterval time.Duration `env:"REFRESH_INTERVAL" default:"2h30m"`
     }

-    // envcfg has built in support for Go's built in types, but we need to register our own parser to
+    // envcfg has built in support for many of Go's built in types, but not *sql.DB, so we'll have to
-    // load other types like *sql.DB.
-A parser func takes a string and returns the type matching
+    // register our own parser.
+A parser func takes a string and returns the type matching your
-    // your struct field, and an error. envcfg.RegisterParser(func(s string) (*sql.DB, error) {
+    // struct field, and an error.
+    envcfg.RegisterParser(func(s string) (*sql.DB, error) {
       db, err := sql.Open("postgres", s)
       if err != nil {